arokem/python-matlab-bridge/README.md

 NB: you can call MATLAB code before the server starts by adding code to the ./matlab/startup.m file.

+# Example

+An example MATLAB function and usage from Python is shown in test.py and test.m

 Max Jaderberg 2012